 Clerk of Court is the court officer who oversees administrative functions, especially managing the flow of cases through the court.
 The clerk's office is often called a court's central nervous system.
 It is crucial for the court to function efficiently.

 Common Law, which is the legal system that originated in England and is now used in the United States, relies on the articulation of legal principles in a historical succession of judicial decisions.
 Common law principles can be changed by legislation.

 Consecutive Sentence are prison terms for two or more offenses to be served one after the other.
-For example, two five-year sentences and one three-year sentence, if served consecutively, result in a maximum of 13 years behind bars.
-Visit here to learn more about sentencing.
+For example, two five-year sentences and one three-year sentence, if served consecutively, result in a maximum of 13 years behind bars. .

 Contraband is any good and/or substance that is unlawful and/or prohibited to trade, use or sell.

 Controlled Substance is an illegal drug that is destructive to a person' health.
 Federal and state governments have created Drug Schedules, or in other words large lists, which dictate what drugs are considered controlled substances.
-This is a very extensive list, here I have listed out a few drugs from the Idaho Drug Schedules, visit here to learn more about these classifications.
+This is a very extensive list.
+On our page, Idaho Drug Schedules, we have listed out a few common drugs situations.

 Counsel is a term used to refer to the lawyers in a case.